 Working scientifically skills are taught throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
 This is developed through the years, alongside the knowledge content of the lessons.

 We provide children with the foundations for understanding the natural world.
 Our engagement with the local environment ensures that children learn through varied and first-hand experiences.
 Learning also takes place outdoors so pupils can investigate their immediate environment.
 Through various workshops, trips and interactions with experts and local charities, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
 Children learn the possibilities for careers in science as a result of our community links and connection with national agencies such as STEM, empowering them to work towards this should they wish to.

 Research has been proven that, as children move into the secondary phase of their education, the sciences become male-dominated disciplines.
 At Chestnuts, we work to ensure equal science experiences and aspirations are provided for all of our children.
 We strive to promote science capital to all children, from all backgrounds through competitions, zooms with scientists, clubs and even collaborative work with organisations such as ‘The Royal Institute’ and the ‘Royal Society’.

-We endeavour to ensure that the science curriculum we provide gives the children the confidence and motivation to continue to further develop their skills into the next stage of their education and in their future lives.
+We endeavour to ensure that the science curriculum we provide enables all children to gain the confidence and motivation to continue to further develop their skills into the next stage of their education and beyond.